Artisanal. 100% estate vineyards. Mountain vineyards in one of the most historic and scenic spots in the Napa Valley. That’s Smith-Madrone.

 Since the first vintage in 1977, winemaking practices have been a blend of the traditional methods of France and Germany coupled with new techniques developed in California.
 Such winemaking processes as barrel fermentation, sur lie aging and open top fermentations require substantial amounts of hand labor but are essential to the production of wines of great quality.
 Less than 4,000 cases of wine are released each year, similar to Europe’s small estate wineries.

+Smith-Madrone's goal is to make artisanal wines which are distinctive and are an expression of both the vintage and the vintners, but above all else, are wines which bring pleasure to the senses.
+Every year their wine is made from the same estate vineyards, pruned by the same people in the same way, cultivated in exactly the same manner and harvested at similar levels of maturity, yet Mother Nature stamps each vintage with a unique set of flavors, senses and character.
 2013 Vintage notes: "Something interesting happened following the nearly perfect 2012 growing season: it happened again!
 The spring and summer of 2013 provided nearly textbook weather for grape growing.
 As the saying goes, it was neither too hot, nor too cold, it was just right.
 There was a noticeable absence of unseasonable weather events and one beautiful week followed another.
 After the challenges of 2010 and 2011 it seemed only fair that we should have two such splendid years back-to-back.
 What wonderful symmetry."
+The wines are vegan - no animal derivatives are ever used. |

-Smith-Madrone Website
+Smith-Madrone Website |

-Chardonnay - Spring Mountain
+Chardonnay - Spring Mountain |

+100% Chardonnay from 42 year old vines.
+100% barrel fermented, aged for 9 months in 100% new French oak.
+Estate grown and dry-farmed.
+850 cases made.
 Refined and delicious, this wine offers aromas of apples, pear and almonds, hinting at the bâtonnage and barrel fermentation it underwent.
 This is a big, toasty Chardonnay with a creamy mouthfeel, tangy and appealing acidity.
-Remember these Chardonnay grapes are mountain grown, with those very specific types of tannins which can handle lots of oak and then promise a long life.
+Remember these Chardonnay grapes are mountain grown, with those very specific types of tannins which can handle lots of oak and then promise a long life. |

-Riesling - Spring Mountain
+Riesling - Spring Mountain |

 100% Riesling from 42 year old vines, estate grown and dry-farmed.
 No malolactic fermentation and no oak.
 1551 cases made, 12.8% Alcohol.
 7.6gr RS.
 A nose of honeysuckle, orange blossom, crisp citrus fruits and minerality is followed by touches of white peach and pear.
 The wine is very dry, smooth, discreetly elegant with a bright acidity and a silky mouthfeel.
 The aftertaste lingers on the palate with a refreshing zing of crisp citrus fruits.
-This wine is made from mountain grown grapes, honoring the international tradition of Riesling which thrives on steep hillsides.
+This wine is made from mountain grown grapes, honoring the international tradition of Riesling which thrives on steep hillsides. |

-Cabernet Sauvignon - Spring Mountain
+Cabernet Sauvignon - Spring Mountain |

+82% Cabernet Sauvignon, 12% Merlot and 6% Cabernet Franc from 41 year old vines, estate-grown and dry-farmed.
+Aged for 18 months in French oak barrels - 75% new, 25% one year old.
+Unfined.
+1388 cases made.
+14.2% Alcohol.
 Smith-Madrone’s Cabernet Sauvignon is grown at the top of Spring Mountain (1,800-foot elevation), west of St. Helena in the Napa Valley.
 The vines are planted on very steep slopes (up to 35%) in red “Aiken” soil which is derived from weathered volcanic materials and sedimentary rock.
 The underlying geology, the Franciscan mélange, is just 500 miles long and was created by the Continental Plate grinding off the top of the Pacific Plate as it sub-ducts under the Continental Plate.
+Black cherry, oak and black pepper on the nose precede a layered, rich palate, where soft tannins are the backbone for flavors of forest floor, cloves, savory herbs and cassis.
+A long and complex finish persists with notes of loam and red fruits.
+These grapes grow on slopes of up to 30% at an elevation of almost 2,000 feet: this mountain pedigree insures deliciously integrated tannins and a long life span. |

-Cook's Flat Reserve
+Cook's Flat Reserve |

+This is a limited production wine of 140 cases created by the careful selection and blending of a small group of the best barrels the vintage has to offer.
+In 2010 this means the wine is 75% Cabernet Sauvignon and 25% Cabernet Franc, aged for 19 months in 100% new French oak from the forests of Troncais, Nevers and Allier.
+Following barrel aging, it rested for more than a year in the bottle before its release on December 5, 2013.
+Coincidentally, George Cook purchased the property on December 5, 1884 and the Volstead Act (ending Prohibition) was repealed 49 years later on that same day in 1933.
+Each numbered and tissue-wrapped bottle of Cook’s Flat Reserve represents our uncompromising pursuit of perfection in winemaking.
+The tissue is a copy of the U.S. Land Office patent, signed by President Chester A. Arthur, granting ownership of the land to George Cook.
+That original document hangs in the winery and is an important part of our history.
+We chose this name in tribute to George Cook, the first owner of the property and the person who originally planted the vines here in the 1800s.
 The wine opens with an intense, seductive aroma of dark fruit – black currant, blackberry, black cherry – tinged with mocha, spice and licorice.
 Spending a few minutes inhaling the 2010 Reserve is a compelling experience - the aroma is a little piece of heaven all its own.
 On the palate the wine goes from strength to strength, fulfilling the heady promise of the nose.
 This is a sumptuous wine, rich and creamy in texture and crammed full of delicious dark fruit.
 The layered mid-palate moves seamlessly to a finish tinged with raspberries and cherries, and is marked by exceptional length.
 And, as good as the 2010 Cook’s Flat Reserve tastes right now, we believe cellaring the wine can only improve on perfection.
-Website
+Website |

-Copyright © 2002-2017
+Copyright © 2002-2017 VOS Selections, Inc. |